Golf Tutorials

 By Spencer Lanoue

-Stepping into a greenside bunker can feel like an automatic bogey, but it doesn't have to.
+Stepping into a greenside bunker can feel like an automatic bogey, but it doesn't have to be.
 The key often lies in choosing the right tool for the job.
-This article will show you exactly which club to use for different bunker situations and, more importantly, explain the why behind each choice, giving you the confidence to escape the sand every time.
+This article will show you exactly which club to use for different bunker situations and, more importantly, explain the reasons behind each choice, giving you the confidence to escape the sand every time.

 The Undisputed King: The Sand Wedge